Forms & Templates

 Steps to Proposal Approval

-Most proposals, after they have been launched and approved by their originator via Curriculog, follow the workflow described below.
-To see the proposal-specific approval steps, mouse over the decision bubbles below your proposal title.
+Most proposals, after they have been launched and approved by the Originator via Modern Campus Curriculum, follow the workflow described below.
+To see the proposal-specific approval steps, mouse over the decision bubbles below your proposal title in the Curriculum Management System.
+In order for a proposal to advance to the next approval step in the workflow, the proposal must be approved at the current step.

-- The Proposal Originator (frequently the department chair) entered the proposal into Curriculog.
+- The Proposal Originator (frequently the Department Chair) enters the proposal into Modern Campus Curriculum.
 In order for the proposal to become visible to other users, the proposal must be launched.
-In order for the proposal to move to the next approval step in the workflow, the proposal must be approved by the proposal originator.
+In order for the proposal to move to the next approval step in the workflow, the proposal must be approved by the Originator.

-- Curriculum Analyst Review checks the proposal for missing attachments and administrative completeness.
-The Curriculum Analyst will reach out to the proposal originator to request missing information if needed.
+- Curriculum Analyst Review checks the proposal for missing attachments, administrative completeness, and initial policy adherence.
+The Curriculum Analyst will reach out to the Originator to request missing information if needed.
 This early review helps ensure that the proposal moves forward with all necessary information submitted.

-- The Department Chair reviews and approves the proposal.
-If changes are required, the chair may reject the proposal and send it back to the originator.
-The proposal will move to the next approval step once it has been approved by the department chair.
+- The Department Chair reviews and makes a decision on the proposal.
+If changes are required, the Chair may reject the proposal and send it back to the Originator.
+The proposal will move to the next approval step once it has been approved by the Department Chair.

 - The College Associate Dean reviews the proposal.
-If changes are required, the dean may reject the proposal and send it back to the department chair.
-The proposal will move to the next approval step once it has been approved by the associate dean.
+If changes are required, the Associate Dean may reject the proposal and send it back to the Department Chair.
+The proposal will move to the next approval step once it has been approved by the Associate Dean.

 OR